vegaprotocol/specs/protocol/0027-ASSP-asset_proposal.md

 		"changes": {
 			"contractAddress": "0xsomething"
 		},
-		"minLPStake": "10000000" // if tge asset supports 5 decimals = 100.00000
+		"quantum": "10000000" // if the asset supports 5 decimals = 100.00000
 	}
 }
 ```

-Note that the `minLPstake` field sets the minimum liquidity commitment required for any market using the asset as settlement asset, see [LP mechanics spec](./0044-LIQM-lp_mechanics.md).
+Note that the `quantum` field sets the minimum economically meaningful amount in the asset.
+For example for USD this may be 1 USD or perhaps 0.01 USD.

 # Acceptance Criteria